Improve Your Performance at Work in 4 Easy Steps

 The more you honestly and sincerely listen to another person, the more that other person will like and trust you and want to give you additional help and responsibilities.
 All leaders are excellent listeners.
 It is a key method of influence.
 If you want to get people on your side, practice asking interested questions and then listening intently to the answers.

-Learn more about how to improve your performance at work by taking my FREE LEADERSHIP QUESTIONNAIRE to discover if you have what it takes to become a leader in your workplace and get on the fast track to success.
+Learn more about how to improve your performance at work, discover the way to wealth, and get on the fast track to success by clicking the link below.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.